Relationship breakdown and separation

 You and your ex-partner may be able to arrange child maintenance yourself if you are able to agree the amount and how to receive the payments.
 This is called a 'family-based arrangement'.
 A family-based arrangement is a private way to sort out child maintenance.
 Parents arrange everything themselves and no-one else has to be involved.

-Further information on child maintenance, including guidance on payments, is available from Child Maintenance Options.
+Further information on child maintenance, including guidance on payments, is available from the Child Maintenance Service.

 Children and separation